bow/abifpy/README.rst

     with the probability cutoff of 0.05, can be used for trimming quality values returned by ``qual()`` as well.

-seqrecord()
-    Returns a SeqRecord object of the trace file (only if Biopython is installed).

 get_data(key)
     Returns a metadata stored in the file, accepts keys from ``data`` (see below).
     This is a half-cooked method, not yet capable of extracting the entire file metadata.